 The only big thing I saw was the price on a pint of beer – and a rather funny number at that.

 Our seats, like every seat in the place, were right on top of the pitch – and we were more than halfway up to the top!
 I bet there’s no more than 30 rows in the whole place.
-And since we were down in the corner near the away fans, it I got the sense things could get tense in the right kind of game.
+And since we were down in the corner near the away fans, I got the sense that things could get tense in the right kind of game.